 If you’re planning on eating some of your fish within the first couple days of returning home, you can store the filets in the refrigerator.
 Just pat them down with a paper towel first to get rid of any moisture.

 For everything else, you’ll need to freeze it.
 Start by patting them down with a paper towel, then wrap the filets with plastic wrap or aluminum foil, followed by a layer of freezer paper.
 Then place the wrapped filets in a plastic container, fill the container with water, cover it, and freeze it.
 These filets will last for several months in the freezer.

 Once it’s time to thaw them out for cooking, place the frozen container in the refrigerator overnight to let it defrost.
-Or if you’re short on time, unwrap the filets and place them in water.
+If you’re short on time, unwrap the filets and place them in water.

-And remember folks, please don’t keep more than you can eat.
+And remember: Please don’t keep more than you can eat.
 For tips on how to handle your unwanted catches, we’d recommend reviewing Outdoor Alabama’s Catch and Release Guide.